Skip to main content

 3 mentions Positive Neutral Negative

-The humor is lighthearted and charming, enhanced by cute drawings and amusing animations.
-Some unintentionally funny bugs at launch added to the enjoyment, especially in multiplayer settings.
+The humor in the game is lighthearted and charming, enhanced by cute drawings and amusing animations like head shakes and shrugs.
+Players also find moments like defeating bosses and funny bugs entertaining, making the experience enjoyable, especially in multiplayer.

 • “The drawing is cute and the animations are funny, especially when she shakes her head or shrugs.”